 Robyn studied at the University of British Columbia, receiving her degree in Master’s of Physical Therapy.
 Previous to this Robyn was heavily involved in the Aquatics for 8 years, coaching swimming instructors, teaching water aerobics and leading water rehabilitation classes.
 At University she also competed with the Rowing Team and trained with the Triathlon Club for 4 years.
 Living such an active lifestyle has inspired her to coach those through their own journey of recovery.
 Her style of therapy includes soft tissue release, acupuncture, joint mobilizations and active rehabilitation to restore proper movement patterns and optimize function.
 Robyn is currently pursuing further courses in Orthopedic Manual Therapy and plans to train in Osteopathic Medicine.
 She is also currently a Clinical Director with Special Olympics BC, in charge of fitness screening for athletes.

 Jason received his degree in Physical Therapy from Queens University, graduated with a Biology degree from St. Francis Xavier University, is certified to practice dry needling/acupuncture from the CAFCI, and has complete his training with the Canadian College of Osteopathy.
 He has always been active in the community as a team physiotherapist with the New Westminster Salmonbellies and is a past President of the Physiotherapy Association of BC.
 His areas of practice include acupuncture, joint mobilization, and osteopathic manual therapy.
-His interests include TMJ, sports injuries, vertigo, neck, back, and pelvic dysfunction, and return to work planning.
-Jason a director of Vancouver Physiotherapy and Sports Clinic.
+His interests include TMJ (jaw problems), sports injuries, vertigo, neck, back, and pelvic dysfunction, and return to work planning.
+Jason a board member of the Canadian Physiotherapy Association and is a director of Vancouver Physiotherapy and Sports Clinic.

 Ben received his Bachelors of Science in Physical Therapy in 2002 from UBC.
 Since then he has completed his certification in acupuncture from the AFCI, received his Certificate in Sport Physiotherapy and completed the 5 years of academic study in the Canadian College of Osteopathy.
 He is currently writing his thesis on Osteopathy and Sprint Performance, which, upon completion, he will receive his Diploma in Osteopathic Manual Practice.
 He has worked extensively with rugby, having been the physiotherapist for the UBC Old Boys Ravens RFC, the UBC Thunderbirds, Vancouver Wave, BC U18, Canada U17, Canada U20, Canada East and Canada Senior Men's teams.
 His areas of interest include the treatment of neck pain, back pain, chronic pain and sports injuries.